• Skip to primary navigation

 Gluten-free Almond Sponge

-Updated: Oct 23, 2025 · Published: Jan 21, 2025 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment
+Updated: Nov 17, 2025 · Published: Jan 21, 2025 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 0 Reviews

 Jump to Recipe Jump to Video Print Recipe

-Gluten-free cakes have had a bad wrap over the years but not anymore my friends.
-This Gluten-free Almond Sponge Cake is layered with whipped cream, fresh fruit, passionfruit and lemon zest.
-It is a super moist cake made with almond meal and whipped eggs with fresh pops of flavour all through it.
-For the final flourish, Swiss meringue covers the cake and is toasted to create extra drama.
-After the first bite of this keke (cake), I just know you will make it again and again.
+Gluten-free cakes have had a bad wrap over the years for being dry but not anymore my friends!
+This moist Gluten-free Almond Sponge is layered with whipped cream, fresh fruit, passionfruit and lemon zest.
+For the final flourish, it is covered with toasted Swiss meringue.
+So let's make it together and wow your friends and whānau!

 Videography and photography by Sarah Henderson.